What exactly is a moon shot?

 A moon shot is something everyone believes is impossible, but it’s something that’s achieved anyway.
 When high school students are asked to build a robot with little to no experience in the area, it can feel much like JFK’s challenge to reach the moon in before the end of the 60’s.
 Let’s celebrate that feeling.
 We know the FIRST Robotics Challenge is daunting.
 Let’s square up and face it together.

-The Moonshot FRC team is a collaboration between Gilmour Academy and North Royalton High School.
+The Moonshot FRC team began as a collaboration between Gilmour Academy and North Royalton High School, but now is solely comprised of Gilmour students.
 The team started when seniors in the class of ’16 decided to take their budding appreciation for robotics and step into the hardest challenge around.
 Each year’s team gets named after a moon, with Luna as our first.

 Started by Dean Kamen in 1989, FIRST was started to find a fun away to introduce STEM education to new students.
 FIRST stands for For Inspiration and Recognition of Science and Technology.